Skip to Content

 Apple trees of any variety will benefit from being planted with foxgloves.
 The fruits will be healthier due to the fungicidal properties of the foxglove plant, and there’s also the benefit of having bees around for pollination.

-Grassy plants such as sedges (carex), or Deschampsia make good companions for foxgloves.
-They help to create a tapestry effect in the garden.
+Grassy plants such as sedges (carex), or Deschampsia can also make good companions for foxgloves.
+They also help to create a tapestry effect in the garden like ferns do.

 FAQs About Foxgloves